A 3rd NYPD member dies of coronavirus after hundreds of officers test positive - Local News 8

 The growing numbers of first responders and health care workers falling sick with coronavirus is doubly worrisome because there are fewer people who can help members of the public.

-On Friday, 4,122 NYPD employees were out sick, a senior NYPD official said.
-That’s about 11% of the department’s workforce.
+On Saturday, 4, 342 NYPD employees were out sick, according to a daily coronavirus report from the NYPD.
+That’s about 12% of the department’s workforce.

-At least 442 uniformed NYPD members and 70 civilian members have tested positive for coronavirus, the official said.
+At least 608 uniformed NYPD members and 88 civilian members have tested positive for coronavirus, the report said.

 And “given the nature of the virus, it is expected that this number will grow,” NYPD said in a statement this week.

-Note: Correction: A previous version of this story misspelled the name of Detective Cedric Dixon.
-The name has been corrected.